 This means that we will need to go through a process to determine if you or your child meets these eligibility conditions.
 We call this process "intake."
-And we call the Alta California Regional Center person who coordinates this process with you your "Intake Counselor."
+And we call the Alta California Regional Center person who coordinates this process with you your "Intake Specialist."

-Your Intake Counselor is a special and caring professional who is your key contact at the Regional Center during the intake process.
+Your Intake Specialist is a caring professional, and is your key contact at the Regional Center during the intake process.